Glad you came to visit our site!

 I’ve spent countless hours volunteering at the local Humane Society and my local kennel club.

-I rescued dogs other than Cockers from time to time such as Great Danes.
+I have rescued dogs other than Cockers from time to time such as Great Danes.

 I am a member of the Great Dane Club of America and a member of my local kennel club.